rohitha-k/credit-card-approval-prediction/Readme.md

 ## 📄 License

-This project is developed for educational and academic purposes.
+This project is developed for educational and academic purposes as group project.